TrevisanGMW/gt-tools/docs/README.md

 <img src="./media/gt_auto_biped_rigger_fkik.jpg" align="right"
      alt="GT Seamless FK/IK Switcher for Auto Biped Rigger GUI">

-<br>These are utilities and extra functions that you can use after creating your rig.
+These are utilities and extra functions that you can use after creating your rig.
 <br>
 <br><b>- Add Seamless FK/IK Switch to Shelf:</b>  Adds a new button to your current shelf.
 This button allows the animator to seamlessly switch between FK and IK for the arms and legs.
 <br><b>		- Toggle:</b> Seamlessly Toggles between FK and IK.